mishmanners/MishManners/README.md

 ## GitHub Stats

 If you haven't had a chance to check out [GitHub Skyline](https://skyline.github.com/) yet, do it now.
 It's a 3D visualisation of your contribution graph.
 You can view the graphic, make a video, download the STL file, and even view it in Virtual Reality.
-You can also view the ASCII file and if you know the code combination, you can view the Konami code.
+You can also view the ASCII file and if you know the code combination, you can view the Konami code (コナミコマンド).

 As for the pie graph 🥧, if you like my A+ stats, then you can make your own by checking out the [GitHub Readme Stats Repo](https://github.com/anuraghazra/github-readme-stats).